vanyauhalin/nosock/docs/scripter.md

 #### `callback`

 The `callback` can be only an asynchronous function.
-If pass a synchronous, the TypeScript language server will not notify of the error, because `callback` will be resolved via `Promise.resolve`.
-But don't use synchronous functions such as `fs.readFile`, `fs.writeFile`, etc., because this is not be resolved and can lead to unexpected results.
+Don't use synchronous functions such as `fs.readFile`, `fs.writeFile`, etc., because this is not be resolved and can lead to unexpected results.

 #### `options.allowCancellation`